 Each word is a tree, with its root indicating the type of word, be it a normal word, a name

-or a number; The words are read top to bottom of the tree, when you finish a word/tree, the next one
+or a number; The words are read bottom to top of the tree, when you finish a word/tree, the next one

 is written to the right of it with the roots on the same level, the next 'line' is above.

-You write the consonants as branches or deformations on the trunk of the tree, the next consonant is written on the opposite side of the trunk, with the starting consonant being on the left, so the next is on the right, then left, and so on; Vowels are written on the other side of the trunk from the consonant that precedes it, to indicate that the consonant is after it (a VC syllable), use the invert marker, if the vowel is the final syllable, it is written as the 'top' of the 'tree'.
+You write the consonants as branches of the tree, the next consonant is written on the opposite side of the trunk, with the starting consonant being on the right, so the next is on the left, then right, and so on, with the last one being staight up; Vowels are written as different leaf types on the consonant branch that preceedes it, to indicate that the consonant is after it, make another branch from the top of the leaves, if the vowel is the final syllable, it is written as the 'top' of the 'tree'.

-The punctuation (an addition after some time) is written as ground elements (rocks, flowers) following the line base to the roots.
+The punctuation is written as ground elements (rocks, flowers, grass) following the line base to the roots.

-If a tree is too tall, you can split it into another tree by placing the 'word continues in next tree' marker at the top; A dash/'hyphen' is written as a noticeable section of the trunk with no branches or leaves, if the dash is at the top of the tree, it implies the word continues on the next tree.
+If a tree is too tall, you can split it into another tree by placing the 'word continues in next tree' marker at the top.

-Other writing systems (latin) are written on the ground line.
+Other writing systems (simplified and latin) are written on the ground line.

 On the images, purple.

-Created a bit after the introduction of the printing press for accommodating the rigid and simple ways of the machines, this way is more related to the latin writing, dropping the traditional punctuation and using spaces, still using symbols from the traditional way as a base for the new ones that have a square footprint, and a completely different number set; One thing specific from the traditional method that was brought was the name root as a marking before names.
+Created after the introduction of the printing press for accommodating the rigid and simple ways of the machines, as a way to not rely on latin scripts, this way is more related to the latin writing, on horizontal lines left to right, still using symbols from the traditional way as a base for the new ones that have a square or thin footprint; One thing specific from the traditional method that was brought was the name root as a marking before names.

-Today is is mainly used for short and small text sections, in conjunction with traditional horizontal.
+Today is is mainly used for genral and small text sections, in conjunction with traditional for more open designed texts.

 And a few more words to know: